Seminole

-The Seminoles are a Native American people who developed in Florida in the 18th century.
+The Seminole are a Native American people who developed in Florida in the 18th century.
 Today, they live in Oklahoma and Florida, and comprise three federally recognized tribes: the Seminole Nation of Oklahoma, the Seminole Tribe of Florida, and the Miccosukee Tribe of Indians of Florida, as well as independent groups.
-The Seminole people emerged in a process of ethnogenesis from various Native American groups who settled in Spanish Florida beginning in the early 1700s, most significantly northern Muscogee Creeks from what is now Georgia and Alabama.
+The Seminole people emerged in a process of ethnogenesis from various Native American groups who settled in Spanish Florida beginning in the early 1700s, most significantly northern Muscogee Creeks from what are now Georgia and Alabama.

-The word "Seminole" is derived from the Muscogee word simanó-li.
-This may have been adapted from the Spanish word cimarrón, meaning "runaway" or "wild one".
-Seminole culture is largely derived from that of the Creek; the most important ceremony is the Green Corn Dance; other notable traditions include use of the black drink and ritual tobacco.
-As the Seminoles adapted to Florida environs, they developed local traditions, such as the construction of open-air, thatched-roof houses known as chickees.
-Historically the Seminoles spoke Mikasuki and Creek, both Muskogean languages.